panoptes/panoptes-utils/README.md

 A simple config param server.
 Runs as a Flask microservice that delivers JSON documents in response to requests for config key items.

-For more details and usage examples, see the [config server README](panoptes/utils/config/README.md).

-Can be run from the installed script and defaults to `http://localhost:6563/get-config`:
+Can be run from the installed script (defaults to `http://localhost:6563/get-config`):

 ```bash
 $ bin/panoptes-config-server